aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsx-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to EXCEL via C# or Online App" h2=".NET API for PPSX to EXCEL conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PPSX files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPSX files to EXCEL.

+The first step is to use Aspose.Slides for .NET to export the PPSX file to HTML.
+Aspose.Slides for .NET is a powerful component that enables developers to create, manipulate, convert and render presentations in a variety of formats, including PPSX.
+It provides a wide range of features, such as the ability to create presentations from scratch, manipulate existing presentations, convert presentations to other formats, and render presentations to images.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to EXCEL.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render spreadsheets in a variety of formats, including EXCEL.
+It provides a wide range of features, such as the ability to create spreadsheets from scratch, manipulate existing spreadsheets, convert spreadsheets to other formats, and render spreadsheets to images.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSX file to EXCEL within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPSX files to EXCEL within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPSX files to EXCEL, making it an ideal solution for developers who need to quickly and easily convert PPSX files to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}